 But recently, in an article, Rolling Stone reported that the e-cigarettes by Juul deliver five times more nicotine than a regular cigarette.
 It also stated that Juul disrupts the function of the blood vessels the same way as the smoke from cigarettes does.

 Weed vapes contain a psychoactive compound that alters the mind and makes the user 'high.'

 To ensure you get the highest quality products, buy weed vapes from a licensed dispensary that sells tested and approved products, such as this dispensary in St. Catherines, Ontario, as the government tightly regulates them.
 Licensed dispensaries also provide the right advice on how to use the product safely.

 Most vapes cause lung ailments because of their psychosis-inducing content.
 This psychoactive compound in weed has led to severe lung injuries.

 According to the CDC report, 82% of the cases resulted from using such products, with or without nicotine, and 33% were merely because of psychoactive cannabinoid-containing effects.

 E-cigarette liquid contains additives like propylene glycol and glycerine that release volatile organic compounds (VOCs) when heated.
 These fumes, when inhaled, harm your lungs.

-According to Neal L. Benowitz, a cardiologist and researcher at the University of California, Vitamin E acetate is being used in weed vapes as it easily solubilizes the cannabinoids.
+According to Neal L. Benowitz, a cardiologist and researcher at the University of California, Vitamin E acetate is being used in weed vapes as it easily solubilizes cannabinoids.

-Legislative Action against Vaping
+Legislative Action Against Vaping